-Bercow behaviour 'explosive and intemperate'
+Bercow 'creates fear and intimidation'

 An inquiry, under Dame Laura Cox QC, is under way into claims of bullying by MPs.

-Leader of the House and Tory MP Andrea Leadsom said on Wednesday it was up to Dame Cox to decide if her independent inquiry needed to be expanded to allow for investigations into individuals to take place.
+Leader of the House and Tory MP Andrea Leadsom said on Wednesday it was up to Dame Laura to decide if her independent inquiry needed to be expanded to allow for investigations into individuals to take place.